RV Outlet Voltage Drop: Fix 120V to 40V Drop in Slides

 Quick Diagnosis

-Your symptoms point to a classic high-resistance connection problem.
+You can fix this dangerous 120V to 40V voltage drop in your RV slides in under 15 minutes with just a multimeter and basic hand tools.
 When you see 120V with no load but voltage drops to 40V under load, you're dealing with a loose or corroded connection that's creating resistance in the circuit.
 The fact that disconnecting the three living room slide outlets makes the bedroom outlet work normally confirms the problem is in the wiring between those outlet groups.

 What You'll Need